I am obsessed with the idea of ‘Bookmas’ trees and bookish Christmas ornaments! There are so many gorgeous ones on social media.

 The last bookish Christmas ornament I made is inspired by vintage Christmas ornaments.
 Which makes it perfect for this Bookmas tree and all of its vintage paper.

 This type of ornament was also simple to make and took no time to put together.
 I used this tutorial to learn how to make them.

 No tree would be complete without a topper.
 I wanted to stick with the bookish theme, so I devised a plan to make an angel.

-Using one of the kids’ plastic cups from the kitchen, book pages, some ribbon, and a split wooden bead the angel tree topper came together pretty easily.
+Using one of the kids’ plastic cups from the kitchen, book pages, some ribbon, and a split wooden bead (a leftover from this project) the angel tree topper came together pretty easily.

 Initially, I tried to make a paper garland for the tree.
 And while it was cute, the fluffy garland was disproportionate to the skinny branches.
 So, I re-purposed the garland into a skirt for the angel’s dress.

-It’s definitely not perfect, but I think it’s adorable.
+It’s not perfect, but I think it’s adorable.

 Forty-one ornaments, one angel, and $35 later, my bookish Christmas tree is done!
 And I love it!